Jigten Sumgön’s Mahāmudrā Instruction “Yoga of the Innate: The Two Armours”

 The commentary of the four yogas mentions in the section on the armour concerned with inner wisdom only that the knowledge that thoughts are unarisen, etc., is cultivated in meditative practice until thoughts and mental afflictions have completely vanished.
 The instruction translated below, however, has a different emphasis.
 Here, again in accordance with the Single Intention (6.9), Jigten Sumgön points out that the experience of the samādhis is not a quality in itself (and its not-arising is not a defect).
 In the commentaries of the Single Intention, a similar point is made for the three samādhis of bliss, luminosity, and non-thought.
 Clinging to bliss, one is only sidetracked to the realm of desire (Skt. kamadhātu), clinging to luminosity, to the realm of form (Skt. rūpadhātu), and clinging to non-thought, to the realm of formlessness (Skt. arūpyadhātu).
 The reason that the experience of bliss, luminosity and freedom from thoughts is not leading to any useful realisation is that it is a conditioned phenomenon and thus impermanent, but realisation is not conditioned and thus also not impermanent.
 An unconditioned realisation, however, cannot be achieved by a conditioned practice.
 This point is also briefly mentioned in a different section of the commentary of the four yogas.♦ 12

-The Instruction of the Yoga of the Simultaneous Arising: The Two Armours♦ 13
+The Instruction of the Yoga of the Innate: The Two Armours♦ 13

 I pay homage to the guru!